 Fraudulent Job Communications

 Fraudulent job communications are currently on the rise.
 Fraudulent job offers may be sent to your UW email directly.
-Be skeptical of employment emails that contain vague subjects and information, offer a large sum of money for work as an assistant, or request that you purchase items or cash checks before starting work.
-If you suspect that an employment opportunity communication may be fraudulent, contact our team and do not provide the employer any sensitive information.
+Be skeptical of employment emails that contain vague subjects or information, offer a large sum of money for work as an assistant, or request that you purchase items or cash checks before starting work.
+If you suspect that an employment opportunity may be fraudulent, contact our team and do not provide the employer any sensitive information.

 Job openings emailed from “Job Placement & Student Service” are not affiliated with the Student Jobs Site and are fraudulent.